n00b69/woa-perseus/guide/1-partition.md

 ### Backing up important files
 > This will back up **fsc**, **fsg**, **modemst1** and **modemst2** to the current path your CMD is opened in (for example **C:\platform-tools**).
 Confirm these files are actually there before proceeding.
 >
+> Keep these backups in a safe place.
+If your device's software ever gets destroyed, you might need these backups or your phone could lose cellular capabilities.
+>
 > If you've got anything else you want to back up, do this now.
 Your Android data will be erased in the next steps.
 ```cmd